raunelgarcia/front-end-framework/README.md

 Install Allure in the project using the command `npm install --save-dev allure-commandline`

-Once it's installed, you can use Allure commands from the project directory.
-When the test is executed, the results will be saved in target/allure-results
+Once it's installed and when the test is executed, the results will be saved in target/allure-results.
+A browser window will open automatically, displaying the Allure report.

-To generate HTML reports, you'll need to execute the command `npx allure-commandline generate target/allure-results`

-And to view the report, run `npx allure-commandline open allure-report`
+Tests that encountered errors will have an error message displayed in the description section along with a screenshot pointing the location of the error.

 ### Contributors